Cryptic Studios: History

 On December 9, 2008, Atari, SA announced that it had acquired Cryptic Studios.
 In March 2010, Bill Roper was promoted to Chief Creative Officer, succeeding Emmert (who became the Chief Operations Officer), but left the studio in August that same year.
 In March 2011, Jack Emmert was promoted to chief executive officer when John Needham left to pursue other opportunities in the gaming industry.
 On May 17, 2011, Atari announced the divesting of its interest in Cryptic Studios.
 On May 31, 2011, it was announced that Perfect World had acquired Cryptic Studios.
 On April 25, 2012, Cryptic Studios announced that the security of one of its user databases was compromised as far back as December 2010.
 In June 2017, the company was announced to be creating a Magic: The Gathering game for consoles and PC.

 In December 2021, Swedish holding company Embracer Group announced that it would acquire the North American and publishing arms of Perfect World Entertainment from Perfect World Europe through its Gearbox Software subsidiary.
 Following the acquisition, Perfect World Entertainment was dissolved into Gearbox Publishing.
 Cryptic will continue operations as a subsidiary of The Gearbox Entertainment Company.
 Cryptic Studios now has over 100 employees.

 In November 2023, restructuring efforts at Embracer Group led to layoffs at Cryptic Studios.
 In March 2024, it was announced that DECA Games would be taking over direct development of Cryptic's current titles, with Cryptic transitioning into a support role.
 In March 2024, Embracer sold Gearbox to an external investor but announced it would retain several related studios, including Cryptic Studios.

+On November 26, 2025, it was announced that Arc Games and Cryptic Studios will be divested in a management buyout, under Arc Games' management by a company named Project Golden Arc with support from a Hong Kong-listed company XD Inc.